francescogerardomarra/its/modulo26/4_security.md

 ***

 #### `SessionCreationPolicy.ALWAYS`
 When using `SessionCreationPolicy.ALWAYS`, Spring Security guarantees that a session will be created if one doesn't already exist.
-If the client sends a valid session cookie (e.g., `JSESSIONID`), the session will be reused.
+If the client sends a valid session cookie (e.g. `JSESSIONID`), the session will be reused.
 However, if no session exists, one will be created.

 This ensures that authentication-related sessions are always created, even for stateless authentication mechanisms like **Basic Authentication**.